Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Experiment

 \subsection{Predictive performance of the graph neural networks}

-\textbf{Model and Training Setups.} In the default setup, both GNNs-1 and GNNs-2 adopt a 4-layer Graph Neural Network architecture with an attention mechanism integrated into each layer.
-This allows the model to dynamically assign weights to neighboring nodes during message passing, following the design of Graph Attention Networks (GATs).
-At the final GNN layer, both GNNs-1 and GNNs-2 perform average pooling over key nodes (excluding input and measurement nodes) to obtain a 31-dimensional pooled vector.
-This pooled vector is then concatenated with a global feature vector obtained from a three-layer fully connected network, where each hidden layer has a dimensionality of 12.
-The resulting concatenated vector is subsequently passed through a multilayer perceptron (MLP) with hidden layers of size 256, 128, and 64 to produce the final prediction.
-The activation function used in our model is LeakyReLU with a hyperparameter $\alpha = 0.02$.
-Training is performed using the Adam optimizer with a learning rate of 0.01, a batch size of 512, and the mean squared error (MSE) as the loss function.
-The network is trained for 200 epochs.
-During data preprocessing, we apply Min-Max normalization to the node features across the entire dataset.
+\textbf{Model and Training Setups.} In the default setup, both GNN-1 and GNN-2 adopt a four-layer graph neural network architecture with attention mechanisms integrated into each layer, following the design of Graph Attention Networks (GATs).
+This enables adaptive weighting of neighboring nodes during message passing.
+At the final layer, average pooling is applied over key nodes (excluding input and measurement nodes) to obtain a 31-dimensional representation.
+This representation is concatenated with a global feature vector produced by a three-layer fully connected network, where each hidden layer has 12 units.

+The concatenated vector is then passed through a multilayer perceptron (MLP) with hidden layer sizes of 256, 128, and 64 to generate the final prediction.
+LeakyReLU with $\alpha = 0.02$ is used as the activation function throughout the network.
+Training is performed using the Adam optimizer with a learning rate of 0.01, a batch size of 512, and the mean squared error (MSE) as the loss function for 200 epochs.
+During preprocessing, node features are normalized using Min–Max scaling across the dataset.
 The predictive performance is evaluated using the coefficient of determination ($R^2$), defined as:

-where $\hat{y}_{i}$ is the output prediction associated with the ground truth target value $y_{i}$, $\bar{y}$ is the average of the target values, $N$ is the number of circuits in the test set.
+where $\hat{y}_i$ denotes the predicted value for the $i$-th sample, $y_i$ is the corresponding ground-truth value, $\bar{y}$ is the mean of the ground-truth values, and $N$ is the number of samples in the test set.

+\textbf{Dataset Setup.} Following the methodology described in Section~\ref{Candidate_circuit_generation}, we generate 50,000 candidate circuits, from which 5,000 are randomly sampled to construct the dataset for training GNN-1 and GNN-2.
+Among these, 4,000 circuits are used for training and the remaining 1,000 for testing.
+Although surrogate metrics (PST and KTA) are employed to reduce the cost of label generation, their large-scale computation remains time-consuming, a trade-off that will be further examined in the subsequent runtime analysis.